 Óbidos: A Medieval Fairytale Come to Life

-This impossibly picturesque medieval town of whitewashed houses and cobblestone streets sits entirely within fortified walls.
-While it’s deservedly popular as a day trip from Lisbon, the real magic happens after the tour buses depart.
-Spending the night here and waking up to explore the quiet, misty pathways alone creates an unforgettable fairytale experience.
+Obidos Portugal is an impossibly picturesque medieval town of whitewashed houses and cobblestone streets sitting entirely within fortified walls.
+While it is deservedly popular as a day trip from Lisbon, the real magic happens after the loud tour buses depart.

-You can walk the entire 1.5 km circumference of the fortification walls, offering incredible views, though long sections lack handrails, requiring steady footing.
-The town serves as a UNESCO City of Literature with 12 bookshops, including the incredible Livraria de Santiago inside the former Church of St. James.
+Be aware that long sections of the wall lack handrails, requiring very steady footing.
+The town also serves as a UNESCO City of Literature with 12 incredible bookshops.
+You must visit Livraria de Santiago, located entirely inside the former Church of St. James.

 Must-Try Experience